 In June 2022, Apple presented the new macOS 13 Ventura.
 Mac users are so hyped about its new multitasking interface — Stage Manager — as well as Safari Passkeys and other new features, that they are frantically searching for the ways to get the macOS Ventura installer.

 Is it worth upgrading while Ventura is still in beta?
-There are some risks, of course, but we’ll help you install macOS beta in the safest possible way and secure your data so you don’t lose a single file in the process.
+There are some risks, of course, but we’ll help you install macOS beta in the safest way and secure your data so you don’t lose a single file.

 macOS 13 system requirements